MovingtoMars/gtkgain/README.md

 flac libvorbis vorbisgain mp3gain taglib gtk>=3.10
 ```

+Installing the normal way:
+1. [Download](https://github.com/MovingtoMars/gtkgain/archive/master.zip) and extract the source
+2. Run `$ make`in the directory you extracted
+3. Run the binary outputted to `bin/`

 Binaries can be found at https://bintray.com/mvtm/generic/GtkGain/view

 To install GtkGain the Go way (provided you have Go set up and $GOPATH/bin added to your $PATH):